 On July 16, 1999, John F. Kennedy, Jr.; his wife, Carolyn Bessette Kennedy; and her sister, Lauren Bessette, die when the single-engine plane that Kennedy was piloting crashes into the Atlantic Ocean near Martha’s Vineyard, Massachusetts.

 John Fitzgerald Kennedy, Jr., was born on November 25, 1960, just a few weeks after his father and namesake was elected the 35th president of the United States.
 On his third birthday, “John-John” attended the funeral of his assassinated father and was photographed saluting his father’s coffin in a famous and searing image.
 Along with his sister, Caroline, he was raised in Manhattan by his mother, Jacqueline.
 After graduating from Brown University and a very brief acting stint, he attended New York University Law School.
 He passed the bar on his third try and worked in New York as an assistant district attorney, winning all six of his cases.
 In 1995, he founded the political magazine George, which grew to have a circulation of more than 400,000.
-Unlike many others in his famous family, he never sought public office himself.

 READ MORE: The Final Days of John F. Kennedy Jr.